muratk5n/thirdwave/en/README.md

 ---

-Chemical, as in the kind used by those disposable hand warmers.
+Chemical, as in the chemistry used by those disposable hand warmers.
 DHWs contain iron powder, salt powder, enclosed in a plastic wrap.
 When the contents are removed all comes into contact with air / oxygen, iron oxide is formed which is an heat-emitting "exothermic" reaction.
 User gets heat in the process, the perfect hand warmer.
 No electricity, no flame, just basic chemistry.

 ---